HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+On average, CFF does indeed produce a smaller table size.
+However, the reality is more nuanced, as it doesn't take compression into account—the table sizes are recorded after the font has been uncompressed.

 As can be seen in the <a hreflang="en" href="https://www.w3.org/TR/2016/NOTE-WOFF20ER-20160315/#brotli-adobe-cff">WOFF2 evaluation report</a>, the median `glyf` compression is at 66% while the median `CFF` compression is at 50% (from uncompressed to compressed using WOFF2).
-Applying compression paints a very different picture.
-The median file size differences are negligible, and large fonts are much smaller when using `glyf` outlines!

 {{ figure_markup(
   image="compressed-font-outline-sizes.png",